madajaju/edgemere/docs/edgemere/sa/spm/usecases/managesecurityprofiles/index.md

 Monitor Security Profile allows the security engineer to monitor the status of the security profile.
 Including how many identities are enforced by the profile and how many polices are being used.

 ![Scenario MonitorSecurityProfile](./MonitorSecurityProfile.png)
+#### Criteria

+* Given - Security engineer has access to the security profile
+* When - Security engineer monitors the status of the security profile
+* Then - Security engineer has access to the security profile

 #### Steps
 1. [securityprofile create --name secProfileMSP --file ./templates/secprofile.yml](#action-securityprofile-create)